librenms/librenms/doc/Extensions/Smokeping.md

 LibreNMS has support for both new and pre-existing SmokePing installations.

-For new installations, we can use the included `scripts/gen_smokeping.php` script to generate a Smokeping config file.
+For new installations, we can use the included `scripts/gen_smokeping.php` script to generate a SmokePing config file.

-## New Smokeping installation
+## New SmokePing installation

-### Install and integrate Smokeping - Debian/Ubuntu
+### Install and integrate SmokePing - Debian/Ubuntu

 This guide assumes you have already [installed librenms](http://docs.librenms.org/Installation/Installing-LibreNMS/),